espadrine/email-login/README.md

 that it does not mean that the email was verified.
 Use `session.emailVerified()` if you want to know.

+`logout(cookieToken, function(error))` deletes the Session associated with the cookieToken.
+It is not strictly needed (you can simply delete the client's cookie / local token, for instance), but it ensures that the server doesn't hold data about Sessions that were destroyed.

+`deleteAccount(email, function(error))` deletes all Sessions and information associated to an email address.

 The **Session** has the following methods and fields.
 You should not modify those fields.